buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 Does this RFC entail any proposed changes to the core specifications or extensions?
-If so, please document changes here.
-Examples of a spec. change might be new lifecycle flags, new `buildpack.toml` fields, new fields in the buildpackage label, etc.
+New `default-process` key in `<layers>/launch.toml`, logic to disambiguate multiple buildpacks specifying different default process types, consumption of the disambiguated key by the exporter.